Typesetting

 Colt’s Armory Platen Press

 Prior to its current Seattle home, it lived in the Skagit Valley, printing fine press books & poetry broadsides for Amy’s beloved mentors at Stern & Faye, Printers — and has a long lineage of talented press operators on its dance card.
-Today it prints everything from coasters to posters, including short prose & poetry.
+Today it prints everything from social justice posters to editioned prints, including short prose & poetry.

 Vandercook 4